amit3992/interviewprep/README.md

-# NeetCode 150 Java Solutions
+# Interview Prep

-This repository contains Java implementations of the [NeetCode 150](https://neetcode.io/practice) problems, designed to help you prepare for technical interviews.
-Each problem is organized by topic and includes clean, well-documented code.
+This repository contains Java implementations of common leetcode problem.
+Each problem is organized by topic.

 ## Project Structure